import numpy as np

 elif TILE_FORMAT_IMAGE in self.format:

-tileData, **self.imageKwargs)
+tileData, _ = _encodeImage(tileData, **self.imageKwargs)

 tileFormat = TILE_FORMAT_IMAGE